 Why Choose Nursing A.S.
 Degree (Advanced Standing) at CLC?

-• 7 full-time faculty with over 90 years combined nursing experience in all areas
+- 7 full-time faculty with over 150 years of combined nursing experience in all areas

 NURSING A.S.
 DEGREE (Advanced Standing)

 Successful completion of a PN Program (8 cr)